thinkdrop/drupalcivicrm/README.md

 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 *Make sure that you have a recent version of Composer!
-A couple of people have tried to use this plugin with older versions and have experienced issues.*
+A couple of people have tried to use this project with older versions and have experienced issues.*

 After that you can create your new project via: